papajessie/swcpy/manualdocs/bugs.md

 ## Definitely bugs

-### Prestige medic droids/repair droids

-The [medic droid](Medic.html) at level 11 doesn't heal units beyond the one he locked on at level 11 (Prestige).
-The [repair droid](Technician.html) at level 11 is probably affected too.

-  * **Analysis:** There are missing commas in the splash damage, leading to a bizarre splash percentage that certainly doesn't extend at radius 4 like normal.
-  * **Bug confirmed:** yes, by Tye Peer (JJO/J-Reb), video posted in line:SWC Quality Control on 2018-11-13 (12:13 UTC). https://www.youtube.com/watch?v=KKpv76ZfvMA
-  * **Bug confirmation process:** in chapter, dropped level 11 medic near heavy + hero guy, then level 9.
-Level 11 heals only the heavy it is attached to.

 ### Imperial IDT Traps

 The [Imperial dropship trap](empireTrapDropship.html) at level 11 generates 5 stormtroopers instead of 4 heavy troopers.
 Only the Imperial faction suffers from this.
 See below for the Rebel IDT Trap.